• Skip to primary navigation

 Why This Recipe Works?

-• They freeze beautifully.
-After baking them, let them cool down before putting them in the freezer.
+• Pogaca freezes beautifully.
+Let them cool down before putting them in the freezer.
 They keep frozen for up to 3 months.

 • It is very easy to make these Turkish cheese pastries with step-by-step pictures and instructions.

-• You don't need to rise the dough twice, simply make the dough, shape them, let them rise and bake until golden.
+• You don't need to rise the dough twice, simply make the dough, shape it, let it rise, and bake the Pogaca until golden.

-• You can fill them with any of your favourite toppings to make your homemade version!
+• To make your homemade version, you can fill them with any of your favorite toppings!
 The limit is your imagination.

-• This recipe explains 2 popular ways of shaping these savoury cheesy buns.
+• This simple Pogaca recipe explains 2 popular ways of shaping these savory cheesy buns.

-• It is a crowd-pleaser, this pogaca recipe will make 20 to 22 medium-size buns.
+• It is a crowd-pleaser, this pogaca recipe will make 20 to 22 medium-sized buns.

-• Your kids will love these buns, they are perfect for their lunch boxes.
+• Your kids will love these pogaca buns, they are perfect for their lunch boxes.

 • Milk - I use semi-skimmed milk in this recipe but full-fat milk would work as well.
 It gives the Pogaca buns a soft texture.
 You can replace the milk with mineral water to make these pastries dairy-free!

-• Egg - The egg white adds flavour to the cheese filling while the yolk is used for egg-washing the buns.
+• Egg - The egg white adds flavor to the cheese filling while the yolk is used for egg-washing the buns.

-• Yeast - I use fast action dry yeast for this recipe.
+• Yeast - I use fast-action dry yeast for this recipe.
 The recipe also works with standard active/dry yeast or fresh yeast.
-Although you don't normally need to dissolve the fast action yeast in warm water then leave it to become foamy, the pogaca dough becomes fluffier if dissolved in warm water first.
+Although you don't usually need to dissolve the fast-action yeast in warm water, the pogaca dough becomes fluffier if dissolved in warm water first.

 • Feta cheese - I use creamy feta cheese for this recipe.
-You can substitute it with kashar cheese, mozzarella, halloumi or cheddar as well as using a mixture of a few type of cheeses.
+You can substitute it with kashar cheese, mozzarella, halloumi, or cheddar as well as use a mixture of a few types of cheeses.

-• Parsley - It is one of my favourite herbs and I use it with almost everything.
-You can use dill, mint, chives, basil or oregano.
+• Parsley - It is one of my favorite herbs and I use it with almost everything.
+You can use dill, mint, chives, basil, or oregano.

 Step-by-Step Instructions

-flatten a dough ball and shape it into a circle
+a dough ball rolled into a small circle

 Repeat the same for the rest of the balls and place them on a baking tray a few centimeters apart from each other.
 Make sure there is enough space between the buns for proofing.

-• Baking the buns - When the buns double in size, turn the oven on to 180 °C (fan oven).
+When the buns double in size, turn the oven on to 180° C - 360° F (fan oven).
 Bake them for 25 to 30 minutes or until golden brown.

 freshly baked Pogaca